Aslarex/bun-curl2/README.md

 ## Under the Hood

 - **Bun Child Processes & curl:**
-  CurlyBun uses Bun's child process capabilities to execute curl commands, delivering impressive speed improvements.
+  BunCurl2 uses Bun's child process capabilities to execute curl commands, delivering impressive speed improvements.

 - **Optimized for High Traffic:**
   This library is designed for use in high-traffic projects where thousands of clients surf daily.
 As such, it will be updated frequently and quickly to meet performance and reliability demands.